microsoft/terminal/doc/specs/Keyboard-Selection.md

 #### Interaction with CopyOnSelect
 If `copyOnSelect` is enabled, the selection is copied when the selection operation is "complete".
 If `anchorMode=Hold`, the user has to use the `copy` keybinding to signify that they have finished creating a selection.
 If `anchorMode=Toggle`, the selection is copied either when the `copy` keybinding is used, or when the user presses the `anchorModifier` key and the 'end' endpoint is set.

+#### Mouse Interaction and Mark Mode
+If a selection exists prior to entering Mark Mode, upon entering Mark Mode, the user should be modifying the "end" endpoint of the selection, instead of the cursor.
+The existing selection should not be cleared (contrary to prior behavior).

+During Mark Mode, if the user attempts to create a selection using the mouse, any existing selections are cleared and the mouse creates a selection normally.
+However, contrary to prior behavior, the user will still be in Mark Mode.
+The target endpoint being modified in Mark Mode, however, will be the "end" endpoint of the selection, instead of the cursor (as explained earlier).

 #### Exiting Mark Mode
 There are multiple ways to exit mark mode.
 The user can press...
 - the `toggleMarkMode` keybinding
 - the `ESC` key
 - the `copy` keybinding (which also copies the contents of the selection to the user's clipboard)

+In all three cases, the selection will be cleared.

+NOTE - Related to #3884:
+    If the user has chosen to have selections persist after a copy operation, the selection created by Mark Mode is treated no differently than one created with the mouse.
+The selection will persist after a copy operation.